China has passed a controversial national security law in Hong Kong. Here's what you need to know - KEYT | KCOY

 Hong Kong politicians have attempted to pass the legislation before, but faced fierce public opposition.

-On May 22, Beijing decided to take matters into its own hands, and proposed the bill for Hong Kong at the National People’s Congress (NPC), China’s rubber-stamp parliament.
+On May 22, Beijing took matters into its own hands and proposed the bill for Hong Kong at the National People’s Congress (NPC), China’s rubber-stamp parliament.

-While Hong Kong has an independent legal system, a back door in its mini-constitution allows Beijing to make law in the city — meaning there’s not much the Hong Kong public or leadership can do about it.
+While Hong Kong has an independent legal system, a back door in its mini-constitution allows Beijing to make law in the city — meaning there wasn’t much the Hong Kong public or leadership could do about it.

-Under this law, criminal offenses will include secession, subversion against the central Chinese government, terrorist activities, and collusion with foreign forces to endanger national security, according to Chinese state-run Xinhua news agency.
+The four crimes laid out in the law are secession, subversion against the central Chinese government, terrorist activities, and collusion with foreign forces to endanger national security.

 What would the law do?

-The law will allow mainland Chinese officials to operate in Hong Kong for the first time and give Beijing the power to override local laws.
+The law allows mainland Chinese officials to operate in Hong Kong for the first time, gives Beijing the power to override local laws and impacts broad swathes of Hong Kong society — as well as foreign nationals overseas.

-Under the law, according to reports in China’s state-run Xinhua news agency:
+The crimes are vaguely defined and wide-ranging; for instance, it’s now a crime to work with a foreign government or organization to incite “hatred” toward the central Chinese government.

-- Beijing will establish a national security office, staffed by mainland security services to supervise local authorities in policing the law.
+Calling for Hong Kong independence now counts as a crime under “secession,” and vandalizing public property or government premises — like protesters did for months last year — are now considered terrorist activities.

-- Hong Kong’s top official will pick which judges hear national security cases, jeopardizing the city’s independent judiciary.
+- Beijing will establish a national security office in Hong Kong staffed by mainland officials.
+They will oversee enforcement of the law, and their actions will not be subject to Hong Kong jurisdiction.

-- Mainland Chinese authorities can “exercise jurisdiction” over cases in special circumstances, meaning certain crimes in Hong Kong could result in trials on the mainland.
+- The Hong Kong government will set up its own national security committee, with a Beijing-appointed adviser.
+Their decisions cannot be legally challenged.

-- The city will set up a national security commission, with a Beijing-appointed adviser and operating under “the supervision of the central government.”
+- Hong Kong courts will oversee national security cases, but Beijing can take over cases in special circumstances.

-- The bill trumps local laws.
-If there is a conflict with existing Hong Kong law, the national security law prevails.
+- If a case involves “state secrets or public order,” it will face a closed-door trial with no jury.

 Why didn’t Hong Kong pass the law itself?